wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/cluster.rst

 node_type
 ^^^^^^^^^^

-The role of this node.
+The role of the node.

 +--------------------+------------------+
 | **Default value**  | master           |